How AI Complements (Not Replaces) Sourcers

 Building robust talent pools is half the battle when shortening time to hire.
 Download this resource to get you started on filling reqs faster!

 Say a candidate asks a chatbot a complex question about the company’s position with diversity and inclusion.
-To be more specific, let’s say the candidate asks for specific examples where the company displayed their values on workplace equality among gender, religion, cultural background, sexual orientation, etc. Since the chatbot cannot answer the specifics of the question (due to programming) it directs the candidate to a physical human representative, AKA the sourcer.
+To be more specific, let’s say the candidate asked the bot where the company stands on workplace equality among gender, religion, cultural background, sexual orientation, etc. and asks for specific examples where the company displayed their values.
+Since the chatbot cannot answer the specificity of the question (because it wasn’t pre-programmed to register it), it directs the candidate to a physical human representative, AKA the sourcer.
 The representative can then address the situation properly and provide the necessary information.
-The chatbot and the sourcer work in unison to complete the task, but the menial tasks along the way are managed by the chatbot’s AI.#AI is definitely growing, but can it really replace human labor like recruiters and sourcers 100%?
-We don’t think so, here’s why: Click To Tweet
+The chatbot and the sourcer work in unison to complete the task, but the menial tasks along the way are managed by the chatbot’s AI.

 Bottom Line: AI can’t fill the need for human interaction.

 While many speculate AI is still in the beginning stages of its developmental crescendo, it will be a long time before it can accurately “think” on its own.
 In the meantime, the human brain still functions as the best thought-processing mechanism at our disposal.
 We, as humans, are a social species, and we crave interaction with other people.
 While AI helps to accomplish and simplify a vast number of tasks, its current purpose is to integrate with human capital, not submerge it beneath the waves of change.